Petsox/Railcraft-mc-1.7.10/README.md

-# Railcraft - A Minecraft Mod
+# Railcraft Ctyrk4 Edition - A Minecraft Mod, Ctyrk4 Community server

-##No public release yet, and there wont be one, until I get permissions from CovertJaguar
+## No public release yet, and there wont be one, until I get permissions from CovertJaguar

+## New in Ctyrk4 Edition

+Added two new aspects used on CZ/SK railroads, these beeing Blue and White

 ## What is Railcraft?